raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 print(point)
 ```

+**Note**: The current position of the ISS is an _estimate_, based on the telemetry data and the current time.
+Therefore, when you are testing your program on Desktop Flight OS, you need to make sure that the system time has been set correctly.

 `point` is a `GeographicPosition`, so you can refer to the documentation and see [how you can access it's individual elements](https://rhodesmill.org/skyfield/api-topos.html#skyfield.toposlib.GeographicPosition):

 ```python